iclr-blogposts/2025/_posts/2025-04-28-visualizing-training.md

 # Introduction

 What happens inside a neural network during training?
-And does this process unfold the same way every time?
+Does this process unfold the same for every training run?
 In deep learning, the most basic way to examine training dynamics is to plot train and validation losses.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">